dj-stripe/dj-stripe/docs/usage/webhooks.md

 specific UUID which will be part of the URL, making it impossible to guess externally by brute-force.

-## Legacy setup

-Before dj-stripe 2.7.0, dj-stripe included a global webhook endpoint URL, which uses the setting [`DJSTRIPE_WEBHOOK_SECRET`][djstripe.settings.DjstripeSettings.WEBHOOK_SECRET] to validate incoming webhooks.

-This is not recommended as it makes the URL guessable, and may be removed in the future.

 ## Extra configuration